wormbks/totp/README.md

 ### 4. Environment Variables

-- TOTP_DB_PATH: Path to the database file.
+- `TOTP_DB_PATH`: Path to the database file.
 Overrides the by -d flag.
-- TOTP_SALT: Salt input for encryption.
+- `TOTP_SALT`: Salt input for encryption.
 Overrides the by -s flag.

 ### 4. Contributing